 Pro Hac Vice

-Pro hac vice is a legal procedure which requests that an attorney who is not licensed in a certain jurisdiction be admitted to practice law solely for a specific occasion or legal matter.
+Pro hac vice is a legal procedure that requests that an attorney who is not licensed in a certain jurisdiction be admitted to practice law solely for a specific occasion or legal matter.
 In Latin, pro hac vice literally means, “for or on this occasion only.”

 Generally, only attorneys licensed in a particular state can practice in that state.
 For instance, an attorney licensed to practice in Ohio may only file lawsuits in Ohio.
 If an Ohio attorney files a lawsuit in Pennsylvania without pro hac vice admission, they could be punished for unauthorized practice of law.